ktsakas/rally-data-pull/NOEL.md

 How do you manage packages in the frontend?
 Do you use linters (do you use "use strict")?
 Do you use Docker containers (maybe Vagrant)?
+How do you use different log levels (escpecially the lower ones)?
+How do you calculate the money spent on a project (is it based on man hours)?